Peter Francisco: Francisco's Fight

 Francisco was sent home to Buckingham, Virginia to recuperate.
 He volunteered to spy on the British Legion, who were operating in the area.
 On this journey, he performed his best-known action: Francisco's Fight.
 He claimed to have defeated a detachment of the Legion and captured several of their horses.
 Legend has it that he killed or mortally wounded three of an eleven-man patrol.
 According to Henry Howe, the alleged encounter happened when one night, nine of the Legion's cavalrymen surrounded Francisco outside of a tavern and ordered him to be arrested.
 They told him to give over his silver shoe buckles.
 Francisco told them take the buckles themselves.
-When they began to seize his shoe buckles, Francisco took a soldier's saber and struck him on the head.
+When one of them began to seize his shoe buckles, Francisco took a soldier's saber and struck him on the head.
 The wounded soldier fired his pistol, grazing Francisco's side; Francisco nearly cut off the soldier's hand.
 Another soldier aimed a musket at Francisco, but it misfired.
 Francisco grabbed it from the soldier's hands, knocked him off his mount, and escaped with the horse.

 However, in his 1820 letter to the Virginia legislature, Francisco reported having killed one and wounded eight enemy soldiers along with capturing eight of their horses.
 In an 1829 petition to the United States Congress, he claimed to have killed three soldiers and frightened the other six away while capturing eight of their horses.

-In 1781, Francisco was ordered by his commanding officer to join the Franco-American army participating in the siege of Yorktown; he arrived too late to participate in the fighting but witnessed the surrender of the besieged British army under the command of Lord Cornwallis.
+In 1781, Francisco was at Yorktown with Lafayette and witnessed the surrender of the besieged British army under the command of Lord Cornwallis.

 Later years

 Following the end of the American Revolutionary War, Francisco pursued his basic education.
 He went to school with young children, who were fascinated by his stories of the war.
 Legends of Francisco's strength abounded during his lifetime.

+It has been claimed that Francisco saved over thirty people from the theater during the Richmond Theatre fire of 26 December 1811, having been in attendance at the performance.

 In his later years, Francisco was poor and had petitioned Congress and the Virginia legislature for a pension.
 He spent the last three years of his life working as the Sergeant-at-Arms to the Virginia State Senate.